aishwarya-suyamindra/Math-AId/README.md

 <img width="1345" alt="Screenshot 2023-12-13 at 10 47 28 PM" src="https://github.com/aishwarya-suyamindra/Math-AId/assets/32588574/9d8d6fc9-b643-48f1-b607-a1ccfdf5dea4">

 Here, the model accurately analyzes the problem but falters in executing the correct mathematical computations.

-After 3 epochs of training, the fine-tuned model demonstrates a RougeLsum score of 0.55, indicating commendable performance in generating responses aligned with reference answers.
-The result suggests that the model has successfully captured reasoning steps and provided coherent explanations for math word problems.
-However, the score also signifies the presence of areas for improvement, particularly in refining the accuracy of mathematical computations within the generated answers.
-This suggests that while the model shows promise in understanding the reasoning behind solutions, there is an opportunity to enhance its precision in numerical calculations, ensuring more accurate final answers.

 ## Discussion